 Refunds will be computed based on the actual withdrawal date certified by the Office of Records and Registration.
 Refunds will not be made to students who do not attend classes and have not completed the required withdrawal procedure.
 Refund processing may take approximately two to three weeks.
 Exceptions to this refund policy are made only in rare instances.
-Written application for an exception must be filed in the Student Accounting Department to the Refund Appeals Committee within three years.
+Written application for an exception must be filed in the Student Accounting Department to the refund appeals committee within three years.

-Refer to the Residential Housing contract and Dining Services’ “Terms and Conditions” for housing and dining services refunds.
+Refer to the Residential Housing contract and Dining Services’ terms and conditions for housing and dining services refunds.

 Requests for refunds that are not generated from the overpayment of financial aid should be made in writing to: VCU Student Accounting Department, P.O.
 Box 843036, Richmond, VA 23284-3036.
-Refund request forms are available at the Student Services Center, 1015 Floyd Ave. or 1000 E. Marshall St., Room 323, and on the Web at enrollment.vcu.edu/accounting/forms.
+Refund request forms are available at the Student Services Center, 1015 Floyd Ave. or 1000 E. Marshall St., Room 323, and on the Web at accounting.vcu.edu/refunds.